Yandex Cloud

 1. Follow the link you received in your administrator mailbox after creating the instance.

-If you cannot open the GitLab web interface, create a separate security group and configure it so that the rules allow incoming traffic from the required ports and IP addresses.
+If you cannot access the GitLab web UI via the link, create a separate security group and configure it so that its rules allow incoming traffic from the required ports and IP addresses.

 2. Change the administrator password.